mbeddr/mps-platform-docs/src/doc/docs/mps_internal/index.md

     {{ question_by('cwalesch') }}

     The repository is what is represented as the "modules pool" in the UI.
 It contains all the dependencies currently visible.
 At the moment there is only one global repository which causes several problems.
-MPS is slowly but steadily moving to project specific repositories.
-That would mean each project (window) of MPS would have it's own separate repository.
+MPS is slowly but steadily moving to project-specific repositories.
+That would mean each project (window) of MPS would have its separate repository.

     To get the repository you will need access to the project. e.g. the editor context will give you access to the repository: `editorContext.getRepository()`.

-    In other cases, for instance,  when you don't have an editor context directly available you need to make sure that from UI (action) you pass the project or repository though to the place where you need it.
+    In other cases, for instance,  when you don't have an editor context directly available you need to make sure that from UI (action) you pass the project or repository through to the place where you need it.

     {{ answer_by('coolya') }}

 ??? question "How can you get an identifier of a node?"

-    > Given I have a node myNode and I need to serialize something that identifies it.
+    > Given I have a node *myNode* and I need to serialize something that identifies it.
     > When I serialize that something and then deserialize that identifier again, then I will find exactly that node.
     > How can I build such a thing?

     **Option 1**: PersistenceFacade ID

-    Since the url does not look nice; you may use this combined string of model ID and node ID that is used for the url.
+    Since the URL does not look nice, you may use this combined string of model ID and node ID that is used for the URL.
 For that, import the class `org.jetbrains.mps.openapi.persistence.PersistenceFacade` from the _MPS.OpenApi_ stub and run:

     ```java
     # serialize identifier
     string mySerializedId = SNodePointer.serialize(node/.getReference())

-    # find node based on serialized identifier
+    # find node based on the serialized identifier
     node<> myFoundNode = SNodePointer.deserialize(mySerializedId).resolve(repository)

     # then, node == myFoundNode
     ```

-    **Option 2**: Url
+    **Option 2**: URL

     Import the `httpsupport` language and use `node.getURL`.
-This will be a url that you can use locally to open this node.
+This will be a URL that you can use locally to open this node.
 It includes the node id and the model and thus is a pretty good globally unique id.

     This id is a local URL and looks odd though: `http://127.0.0.1:63320/node?ref=r%3A4bc03cd1-b1e3-49da-84da-f27e7062f6f7%28integrityOfUpdate%29%2F2209769512593382448&project=SecurityAnalyst`.
-Especially the code to find the node again based on this url contains some grepping then.
+Especially the code to find the node again based on this URL contains some grepping then.

     **Option 3**: Node Id

-    Use `#!java node/.getNodeId().toString()` it will yield the nodes id.
+    Use `#!java node/.getNodeId().toString()` it will yield the node's id.
 Note that a node ID is only unique within this model.
 If it should be globally unique, consider option 1.

     {{ contribution_by('abstraktor') }}